stormpath/stormpath-sdk-node/docs/app/views/main.md

 ### Create an Account

-Now that you've created an Application (and assigned it a Directory), you an add a user account!
+Now that you've created an Application (*and assigned it a Directory*), you can create a user account!

 ```javascript
 var account = {